 Eggs are safe for dogs as long as they are fully cooked.
 Cooked eggs are a wonderful source of protein and can help an upset stomach.
 However, eating raw egg whites can contribute to biotin deficiency, so be sure to cook the eggs all the way through before giving them to your pet.

-10 Foods That You Need To Avoid For Your Dog
+10 Foods To Avoid For Dogs

 1. Anything Containing The Sweetener Xylitol